github-aapmor/PowerBI-Reports/TS Electoral Analysis/README.md

 ## Analysis Process:
-After importing the dataset with the help of Power Query, I performed data **cleansing**, data **wrangling**, data **modification**, data **transformation**, data **manipulation**, and data modeling as per the requirements to draw appropriate conclusions.
-I achieved this by using calculated **measures**, calculated columns, and **DAX (Data Analysis Expressions)**.
-Additionally, I **created relationships** between tables by utilizing primary keys and foreign keys.
-For visualization, I used various charts and value cards for **KPI presentation(Key Performance Indicator).**
+After importing the dataset with the help of Power Query, We performed data **cleansing**, data **wrangling**, data **modification**, data **transformation**, data **manipulation**, and data modeling as per the requirements to draw appropriate conclusions.
+We achieved this by using calculated **measures**, calculated columns, and **DAX (Data Analysis Expressions)**.
+Additionally, We **created relationships** between tables by utilizing primary keys and foreign keys.
+For visualization, We used various charts and value cards for **KPI presentation(Key Performance Indicator).**

-In this analysis process, I have included a total of 119 constituencies.
-I've used three separate dashboard pages for displaying the data visualizations for the **2014** and **2018** elections.
-In another dashboard, I compared both datasets, showing constituency-wise votes, vote share, along with party-wise votes and vote share percentages for better clarity.
+In this analysis process, We have included a total of 119 constituencies. we have used three separate dashboard pages for displaying the data visualizations for the **2014** and **2018** elections.
+In another dashboard, We compared both datasets, showing constituency-wise votes, vote share, along with party-wise votes and vote share percentages for better clarity.
 This allowed me to identify the leading party with a significant vote share percentage within each constituency and by party.

 ## Visualizations

 ![image](https://github.com/github-aapmor/PowerBI-Reports/assets/149660927/c202b80d-9e1a-4bb0-a7db-8a29625c980e)

-•	In the **2014** election dashboard, with the help of a single card, I visualized that **68** different parties participated with **1664** individual candidates across **3** constituency categories.
+•	In the **2014** election dashboard, with the help of a single card, We visualized that **68** different parties participated with **1664** individual candidates across **3** constituency categories.
 Out of **28** million people, **19** million individuals participated in this assembly election as electors to support their respective parties across **119** constituencies.

 •	In terms of gender-wise participation, **92.01%** of male candidates participated, whereas only **7.99%** of female candidates took part in this assembly election.
 If we look at the numbers, there were **1531** male candidates, while female candidates numbered **133**.